LimitlessWill/SoloLearn/JCC/README.md

 <br/><br/>
 For example, with a left shift of 3, D would be replaced by A, E would become B, and so on.
 <br/><br/>
+As with all single-alphabet substitution ciphers, the Caesar cipher is easily broken and in modern practice offers essentially no communications security.
+<br/><br/>
 The method is named after Julius Caesar, who used it in his private correspondence.